 I recently stumbled upon East Bethel Road after taking a wrong turn in Randolph Center.
 Dave, Phoebe and I were heading north on Interstate 89 back from my sister’s place in New Hampshire when we decided to get off the highway and meander over to East Randolph to see a couple of covered bridges.
 But I wasn’t paying close attention to the map on my phone (Dave was driving), and my sense of direction was off.

 Somewhere near Floyd’s General Store, we took an unintended detour and drove south.
-Before I knew it, we found ourselves on East Bethel Road, a four-mile dirt road with scenic views, red barns, farm houses and open fields.
+Before I knew it, we found ourselves on this four-mile dirt road with scenic views, red barns, farm houses and open fields.
 The road curves and winds through the rural countryside of Randolph Center before taking you to South Royalton.

 We never made it to the covered bridges in East Randolph.
-But the drive down East Bethel Road made our trip all the worthwhile.
+But the drive made our trip all the worthwhile.

-**If You Go: Take Exit 4 off Interstate 89 and follow Route 66 to Randolph Center.
+**Getting there: Take Exit 4 off Interstate 89 and follow Route 66 to Randolph Center.
 At the intersection, take a right and travel south past Vermont Technical College to East Bethel Road.
-(Map)